 Cancer is a pervasive disease that starts virtually anywhere in the human body and is composed of diseased cells.
 Since the human body is made up of trillions of cells, these diseased cancer cells can spread rapidly, invading healthy cells and tissues, causing tumors to form.
 If left untreated, cancer is a fatal disease, and it is the leading cause of death worldwide.

-To keep your body healthy and reduce your risk of developing the most common types of cancer (prostate, breast, lymphoma, myeloma, lung, pancreatic and leukemia), it is essential to seek treatment advice from your doctor about what’s available—chemotherapy, biologic therapies, radiation and common medications such as Xtandi, Methotrexate, Taxol, Tecentriq and Alecensa, and adopt healthy lifestyle and consume a healthy diet.
+To keep your body healthy and reduce your risk of developing the most common types of cancer (prostate, breast, lymphoma, myeloma, lung, pancreatic and leukemia), it is essential to seek medical treatment advice from your doctor about what’s available—chemotherapy, biologic therapies, radiation and common medications such as Xtandi, Methotrexate, Taxol, Tecentriq and Alecensa, and adopt healthy lifestyle and consume a healthy diet.
 There are often also health care clinics performing clinical research that you may be interested in participating in.
 Listed below are some foods to avoid to help reduce your risk of developing cancer: